byu-dafny/test-generation-examples/README.md

 # Dafny Unit Test Interface

+The name of every Dafny method corresponding to a runtime test case must start with `Test` and be in PascalCase.
+Such a method should also be annotated with the `{:test}` attribute, which is compiled to a corresponding attribute in the target language (e.g., `@Test` in JUnit, etc.).
+This functionality is currently only implemented for XUnit in C#.
+One might consider allowing the user to specify the target framework as in `{test: "JUnit5", "XUnit2.4.1"}`.
+See the table at the bottom for an overview of what this and each newly introduced attribute is compiled to.

 ## Tests with no input

-Tests with no input correspond to a `[Fact]` in the XUnit framework.

 The `{:test}` annotation with no arguments is a test that takes no input.
 The C# cross-compiler inserts the `[Xunit.Fact]` annotation on each method with the `{:test}` attribute.
-The Java, Go, and other cross-compilers do nothing.

 ```dafny
 static method {:test} TestIsEmptyTrue() {